modernappsninja-archive/TkgiPocTestPlan_TI5008/Storage/deploy CSI Storage Plugin/readme.md

-# deploy CNS CSI
+# deploy CSI Storage Plugin on TKGI-based K8s Cluster

 ## Introduction
-This page contains information to deploy CNS CSI on a K8s cluster deployed by TKGI.
+This page contains information to deploy CSI storage plugin on a K8s cluster deployed by TKGI.

 ### CSI Architecture